s3joholl/s3joholl.github.io/_pages/about.md

 My areas of research include health and education economics as well as social genomics.
 I'm particularly interested in heterogeneity from the &ldquo;genetic lottery&rdquo; and how policy interventions can improve health, reduce inequalities and support human capital development.

-As part of my work in policy consulting at RWI, I have also written about health policy, especially about digitalization and the economic situation of hospitals.
+As part of my work in policy consulting at RWI, I have also written about health policy, especially the digitalization and the economic situation of hospitals.

 <!--